 Mark & Harrison can help.
 As one of the oldest and largest personal injury law firms in Virginia, we have the skill, experience, and resources to stand up to insurance companies and seek the compensation you deserve.

 We feature nine offices located throughout Virginia, including our headquarters in Richmond and additional offices in Harrisburg, Fredericksburg, Charlottesville, and other cities in the great state of Virginia.
 We can provide a free and confidential consultation today.

 Do you need a Virginia Personal Injury lawyer?
 What Are Your Legal Options?

 An injury lawsuit can be pursued if you have been harmed by another’s careless, reckless or intentional acts.
 For example, an injury claim may arise after an accident caused by a distracted driver or an injury caused by a negligent medical professional.
 In some cases, a claim may be made based on injuries that were caused by a defectively designed, manufactured or marketed product.

 Your ability to recover compensation will depend on a variety of factors, including:

-A personal injury claim typically is first presented to the at-fault party’s insurance company in settlement negotiations.
+An injury claim typically is first presented to the at-fault party’s insurance company in settlement negotiations.
 A case must be prepared for these negotiations as if it was going to trial.
 If the insurance company fails to provide a fair and reasonable settlement offer, a case may proceed to trial before a jury.
 However, even after a case goes to trial, it may still be resolved through a settlement.

 Once a settlement or verdict is obtained, any claims to the recovery – called “liens” – will need to be addressed.
 For instance, there may be a Workers’ Compensation lien or healthcare lien on your recovery.